 LaBelle is an extremely ethnically-diverse city.
 The people who call LaBelle home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in LaBelle, accounting for 55.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in LaBelle, accounting for 53.79% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of LaBelle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in LaBelle include English, German, Italian, and Moroccan.
+Important ancestries of people in LaBelle include English, German, Irish, Italian, and Dutch.